Michael Curtiz: 1930s

-Until then, it was a genre in which Warners' had assumed they could never succeed, owing to its higher production budgets, during the years of the Great Depression.
+Until then, it was a genre in which Warners' had assumed they could never succeed, owing to its higher production budgets during the years of the Great Depression.
 However, in March 1935, Warners announced it would produce Captain Blood (1935), a swashbuckler action drama based on the novel by Rafael Sabatini, and directed by Curtiz.
 It would star a then unknown extra, Errol Flynn, alongside the little-known Olivia de Havilland.

 The film was a major success with positive critical reviews.
 It was nominated for the Academy Award for Best Picture, and though not nominated, Curtiz received the second-highest number of votes for Best Director, solely from write-in votes.
 It also made stars of both Flynn and de Havilland, and it elevated Curtiz to being the studio's leading director.

 Curtiz continued the successful genre of adventure films starring Flynn (often with de Havilland) that included The Charge of the Light Brigade (1936), a depiction of the British Light Brigade during the Crimean War.
 The film, another Oscar winner, was a greater success at the box-office than Captain Blood.
-It was followed by The Adventures of Robin Hood (1938, co-directed with William Keighley whom Curtiz replaced), the most profitable that year, winning three Academy Awards and being nominated for Best Picture.
+It was followed by The Adventures of Robin Hood (1938, co-directed with William Keighley whom Curtiz replaced), the most profitable film that year, also winning three Academy Awards and being nominated for Best Picture.
 It is in Rotten Tomatoes' list of Top 100 Movies.

-That being their third Curtiz film together, Flynn and de Havilland continued to star in other hugely successful films under his direction, including The Private Lives of Elizabeth and Essex (1939), co-starring Bette Davis.
+That being their third Curtiz film together, Flynn and de Havilland continued to star in other hugely successful films under his direction, including The Private Lives of Elizabeth and Essex (1939), also co-starring Bette Davis.
 Davis starred in a Curtiz film in most years during the 1930s.
-Because of Curtiz's high film productivity, Warner Bros. created a special unit for his pictures, which then allowed him to manage two film crews.
-One worked with him during actual filming, while the other prepared everything for the next picture.